+'''

+esm_master fesom (lists all available targets containing the string "fesom")

+esm_master install-...

+esm_master recomp-...

+esm_master log-...

-''' esm_master fesom (lists all available targets containing the string "fesom") esm_master install-... (shortcut for: get- , then conf- , then comp-) esm_master recomp-... (shortcut for: conf-, then clean-, then comp-) (overview over last commits of the model, e.g. git log) esm_master status-... (changes in the model repository since last commit, e.g., i-git status) '''
+(shortcut for: conf-, then clean-, then comp-)

+(overview over last commits of the model, e.g. git log)

+esm_master status-...

+Git status)

+'''

 If the user wants to define own shortcut commands, that can be done by editing esm_tools/configs/ esm_master/esm_master.yaml.
 New wrappers for the version control software can be e.g. added in esm_tools/configs/vcs/git.yaml.
 Adding commands in these configuration files is sufficient that they show up in the list of targets.